Psychology

 HUSV 305 PROFESSIONAL AND ETHICAL RESPONSIBILITIES IN HUMAN SERVICE PROFESSIONS

-Students examine ethical and legal issues confronting professionals in human services careers.
-The course focuses on processes to address dilemmas and maintaining professional boundaries and wellness.
-Different professional codes of ethics are compared and contrasted.
+In this course, students will examine ethical and legal issues confronting professionals in human services careers.
+The course focuses on processes to address dilemmas and maintain professional boundaries and wellness.
+Professional codes of ethics are compared and contrasted.

 HUSV 310 WORKING IN HUMAN SERVICE AGENCIES